Companies expand to make more profit. They develop internal growth or external growth strategies to scale their operations.

 Invested capital.
 Classifying business size can also be based on how much capital the business has.
 Capital comes from equity capital and debt capital.
 Equity capital comes from shareholders.
 Meanwhile, debt capital comes from creditors.

 Production volume.
 Company size is based on how much output the company produces.
-Big businesses have large outputs with more sophisticated production techniques, machines, and equipment.
+Large businesses have large outputs with more sophisticated production techniques, machines, and equipment.

 In contrast, small businesses often rely on labor rather than high-tech machines.
 Thus, their production volume is relatively small.

-Sales volume.
-It is about how many products the company sells.
-Unlike total revenue, it does not factor in price.
-It is, therefore, unaffected by differences in pricing strategies by each company.
+Sales volume is about how many products the company sells.
+Unlike total revenue, it does not factor in price, so it is unaffected by each company’s different pricing strategies.

-Market capitalization.
-This measure is based on the total value of shares issued by the company.
+Market capitalization is based on the total value of shares issued by the company.
 We calculate it by multiplying the current share price by the number of shares outstanding.

 - Market capitalization = Current share price x Number of outstanding shares

 Unlike the variables above, classifying businesses by market capitalization is only available for public companies.
-Their shares are traded on the stock exchange.
-So, we can get a fair price for their shares easily.
+Their shares are traded on the stock exchange, so we can easily get a fair price for them.

 Small businesses have small operating sizes.
 As mentioned earlier, definitions vary between countries.
 For example, some definitions say they have less than 50 employees.

 Small businesses are usually privately owned by individuals or small groups.
 They usually only rely on one production facility and target the local market.
-In addition, their operations also rely more heavily on labor than capital.
+Their operations also rely more heavily on labor than capital.

-Big businesses have large operating sizes and high economies of scale.
-And some may target the national market.
-Others target the international market in addition to serving the domestic market.
+Large businesses have large operating sizes and high economies of scale.
+Some may target the national market, while others target the international market in addition to serving the domestic market.

 Large businesses may have several factories.
 They usually rely on significant capital and sophisticated technology and production techniques.
 They also have more access to financial capital, and it is easy to attract specialists or professionals.

-- Easier to attract external professionals and talent
+- Financial strength: Easier to attract investors and secure financing.

 Advantages and disadvantages of small business